dfalk-myune/myblog/README.md

 PROBLEMS:
 MongoDB was troublesome to setup and the existing database was retained.
-Bootstrap was similarly troublesome to setup and in the end the system was left with simple blade views.
+UPDATE: MongoDB was added (in place of mysql) on 20/8/24 Bootstrap was similarly troublesome to setup and in the end the system was left with simple blade views.